dart-lang/site-www/src/codelabs/async-await/index.md

 * An `async` function returns a future.
 * You can only use the `async` and `await` keywords within an `async` function body.
 * To declare an `async` function, add the keyword after the function's parameters but before the function's body.
-* Use the `await` keyword before invoking an async function to "wait" for the completed future to return either its value or its error.
+* Use the `await` keyword before invoking an async function to "wait" for the future to complete either with a value or an error.
 {{ site.alert.end }}

 ## Execution flow with async and await